Riley homers, Wright throws 6 scoreless in Atlanta's 6-0 win – KION546

 Wright (5-3) received more than three runs of support for the first time this season while giving up three hits and five walks with five strikeouts in his seventh quality start.
 The Braves had scored 16 runs when he was in the game in his previous nine starts.

-“The last couple of outings he has been grinding his butt off,” Riley said of Wright.
-“He’s a stud.”

-Atlanta recorded its third combined shutout of the season, the second in which Wright has started.
+Riley’s homer, his 13th, gave Atlanta a 5-0 lead in its third combined shutout of the season.
+Arizona has been shut out five times.

-“It was pretty ugly,” Wright said.
-“It was bend don’t break, find a way to make some pitches and get out of it.
-You are always one pitch away.
-I feel confident I can get a ground ball when I need it or a strikeout when I need it.
-That’s a big part of it.”

 Atlanta’s five doubles — all with an exit velocity of at least 105 mph — came in the first four innings off Madison Bumgarner (2-4), who had won his last eight decisions against the Braves.